hnnbn/pm-road-risk-map/README.md

 - Analyzed poor pothole performance and found label-image mismatch issues in the initial dataset.
 - Built the U-Net crack segmentation workflow using binary masks, Dice Loss, and Focal Loss.
 - Designed image-level crack and damage severity metrics from model predictions.
-- Integrated damage, crack, and slope features into a final PM risk score.
+- Integrated road damage, crack, and slope features into the final PM risk-scoring pipeline.
 - Organized the project into a GitHub portfolio repository with notebooks and reusable Python modules.

 ## Problem